-1. Specification for two grades of crumb rubber (see Table - Properties of Crumb Rubber) available for either sealing class.

-2. 'Dry mix' asphalt is normally based on an asphalt mix design with the crumb rubber added at, typically, 25% crumb rubber in the total binder.
-Size 30 is normally used for the 'Dry mix' asphalt system.

-3. A soxhlet extraction using toluene may also be used.

-4. For sealing grades, the sampling is from the mixing vessel after digestion but prior to the addition of cutter oil.
+- 1. Specification for two grades of crumb rubber (see Table Properties of Crumb Rubber) available for either sealing class. - 2.
+'Dry mix' asphalt is normally based on an asphalt mix design with the crumb rubber added at, typically, 25% crumb rubber in the total binder.
+Size 30 is normally used for the 'Dry mix' asphalt system. - 3.
+A soxhlet extraction using toluene may also be used. - 4.
+For sealing grades, the sampling is from the mixing vessel after minimum 6 hours of digestion period but prior to the addition of cutter oil.
 Samples must be free of diluents for subsequent testing to be meaningful.
-The agreed digestion period (at mixing temperature) must be completed before
+The agreed digestion period (at mixing temperature) must be